The research is clear. So are we.

 One scoop — 5g — mixed into water, a smoothie, or any cool beverage.
 Consistency matters more than timing.
 (Pro tip: stick with cool or room-temperature liquids for best results.)

 Not unless you want to.
-A daily 5g scoop gets you where you need to go within a few weeks.
-Loading is simply a faster route, not a requirement.
-Some newer brain-health studies are testing larger or loading-style doses, but that research is still developing — which is why we stay with the most established daily serving: 5g of creatine monohydrate.
+A daily 5g serving gets you where you need to go over time.
+Loading is simply a faster approach, not a requirement.

 The formula